-Cowboys Advance, Sooners Eliminated at NCAA Golf Championships
+Cowboys Advance to Final, Sooners Eliminated at NCAA Golf Championships

 Garrett Reband lost his match 5 and 4, Grant Hirschman was beaten 3 and 1, and Quade Cummins lost 1 up.

-The Sooners’ quest to repeat as national champions ends, while the Cowboys will play Auburn for a spot in the championship match Wednesday.
+The Sooners' quest to repeat as national champions ends, while the Cowboys face Alabama in the Wednesday final, looking for their first national championship since 2006.